stephenmcd/mezzanine/docs/architecture.rst

 Architecture
 ------------

-Mezzanine primarily revolves around the models found in two packages, ``mezzaine.core`` and ``mezzanine.pages``.
+Mezzanine primarily revolves around the models found in two packages, ``mezzanine.core`` and ``mezzanine.pages``.
 This section describes these models and how to extend them to create your own custom content for a Mezzanine site.

 The ``Page`` model
 ------------------